A Step-by-Step Process of Packaging Design From Whole Concept to Final Print

 Making a Hardcopy color Proof

-Making a hardcopy color proof is the fifth step.
+Making a Proof color proof is the fifth step.
 This is the stage where you will be eager to see your design come to life.
-Once the proof is complete, employ a reference color chart to validate the precise colors.
-Take note that a slight amount of variation in the shade can affect the entire branding campaign.
+Once the proof is completed, a reference color chart will validate the precise colors.
+Note that a slight shade variation can affect the entire branding campaign.

 Pressing and Printing